 Winter and summer

-So the mine is not necessary worth visiting.
+So the mine is not necessarily worth visiting.
 What is?

 Activity for winter